LaurelAP/Portfolio/README.md

 A news feature about Hanna Weaver, the youngest member and first female staff instructor of Sinclair College's Automotive Technology department.

 #### [Concha's Kitchen - 7 minute video](https://vimeo.com/27172500)
 An observational documentary about Concha, an 80-year old native of Mexico who maintains the tradition of Mexican cooking as a way of affection for her family.
 Her cooking process is explored through the art of music, sound, and cinema; the score and video editing were created to enhance the sounds and rhythms of her process.
+Screened on local PBS and various film festivals across the nation.
 <br/>For more video work, visit my vimeo page, https://vimeo.com/laurelann

 ---